Product Marketing ManagerAbbi Minessale

 ...You get the picture.
 Not only are bad IVRs annoying, they can also cost you customers.
 So how do you build an IVR that won’t drive your customers nuts?
 Focus on efficiency.
 While a bad IVR can drive people away, a good one can make it easier for your customers to talk to the right to department without your employees having to spend time manually answering every single phone call.

 When customers call your company, there’s a reason.
 They’re not there to hang out and chat with a robot.
 Well... maybe they are, but there’s a different app for that.
 As fun as it is to be on the phone, your customer wants to get the information they need as soon as possible.
 Keep your phone menu clear and simple so it’s easy for your callers to get where they need to go.

 Make it easy to talk to a live agent

 When setting up your IVR, you have creative freedom to customize it to serve your customers best.
-This includes the option to use text to speech or playing pre-recorded messages.
-Everyone needs an IVR, not just tech people, so the style should reflect your business.
+This includes the option to use text-to-speech or playing pre-recorded messages.
+Everyone needs an IVR, not just tech companies, so the style should reflect your business.

 If your business hosts children’s birthday parties, you may want to have a pre-recording of a happy person introducing the phone menu to reflect your brand.

-Our IVR at SignalWire uses text to speech because we prioritize helping our customers get the information they need as efficiently as possible.
+Our IVR at SignalWire uses an AI agent because we prioritize helping our customers get the information they need as efficiently as possible.

 Give users enough time to respond…